aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 RETURNS: array of two elements: center name and center ID

-### determineScannerID($tarchiveInfo, $to\_log, $centerID, $NewScanner, $upload\_id)
+### determineScannerID($tarchiveInfo, $to\_log, $centerID, $upload\_id)

 Determines which scanner ID was used for DICOM acquisitions.
+Note, if a scanner ID is not already associated to the scanner information found in the DICOM headers, then a new scanner will automatically be created.

 INPUTS:
   - $tarchiveInfo: archive information hash ref
   - $to\_log      : whether this step should be logged
   - $centerID    : center ID
-  - $NewScanner  : whether a new scanner entry should be created if the scanner used is a new scanner for the study
   - $upload\_id   : upload ID of the study

 RETURNS: scanner ID